agile-humanities/flvc_bookreader/README.md

 ## Introduction

-Add chapter markers and a Table of Contents tab to books with a TOC datastream.
+Add page labels, chapter markers, and a Table of Contents tab to books with a TOC datastream.

 ## Requirements